junyeong-nero/medical-image-classification-medvit-v2/README.md

     --lr 0.00005 \
     --epochs 30 \
     --pretrained True \
-    --checkpoint_path ./checkpoint/MedViT_small.pth
+    --checkpoint_path weights/pretrained/MedViT_small.pth
 ```

-The pretrained weights will be automatically downloaded if not present.
+The pretrained weights will be automatically downloaded to `weights/pretrained/` if not present.

 ### Training with Custom HuggingFace Datasets